 Fasten off invisibly to first hdc leaving a long tail of approximately 4″/10cm.
 Use the leftover yarn tails to attach the keychain.
 Weave in ends.

-You can download the PDF printables below.
+If you’re giving your keychain as a gift, you can download the PDF printables below.

 There are two different designs and you can choose between a full size foldable card or a single sided half card (the single sided card prints two to a page).